DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 ---
 If you have questions about research data management (RDM) or writing at data management plan (DMP), you can consult the information resources or contact the general RDM support at your institution.
 In addition, your unit may have research advisors who can direct you to the right resources or even dedicated data stewards who can help you hands-on.

+In addition, some Norwegian research infrastructures provide RDM support services or knowledge resources.

 ## Institutional RDM support (alphabetical order)

+Currently, we have only included the project partners in the list.
+For other organisations, find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).

 ### NTNU - Norwegian University of Science and Technology (NTNU)
 [Research Data @NTNU](https://i.ntnu.no/researchdata)